 International Working Conference on Requirements Engineering: Foundation for Software Quality

 The conference abbreviation is REFSQ.
 Every REFSQ instance is abbreviated as REFSQ <year, 4 digits>, for example in REFSQ 2021.

 REFSQ instances do not have special, major themes as part of the title of the conference, but the Program Chairs can emphasize one or more specific areas of interest in the text of the call for papers.

 REFSQ takes place annually in the period March-April at a location within Europe.

 1.4 Audience & Format

-The format of the Working Conference is explicitly designed to stimulate open discussion.
+The format of the conference is explicitly designed to stimulate open discussion.
 Time allocated to the presentation of papers is at least balanced by time for discussion.
-Formally-assigned roles such as discussant and session chair are key elements of the REFSQ scientific programme.
+Formally assigned roles such as discussant and session chair are key elements of the REFSQ scientific programme.

-Submissions shall be elicite from academia, industry and public administration for presentation in the scientific programme.
+Submissions shall be elicited from academia, industry and public administration for presentation in the scientific programme.
 A separate

 - Day 1: workshops + doctoral symposium